MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 ### Who else got the same email?

-There are two main cases here: The customer has Exchange Online or Hybrid Exchange with on-premises Exchange servers.
+There are two main cases here: You have Exchange Online or Hybrid Exchange with on-premises Exchange servers.
 The workflow is essentially the same as explained in the topic <a name ="findemail">Get the list of users/identities who got the email.</a>

 #### Exchange Online